 States were asked whether they have adopted or developed best-practice standards for underage drinking prevention programs and, if so, the type of agency or organization that established the standards.
 Eighty-eight percent (n = 45) reported they had best-practice standards.
 As shown in Exhibit 3.6, state agencies play a significant role in their establishment, followed by federal agencies.
-Seventy-six percent of those states with best-practice standards reported that more than one type of agency was responsible for their establishment.
-Nearly three-quarters (73 percent) included SAMHSA and the Center for Substance Abuse Prevention in their list of agencies.
+Seventy-one percent of those states with best-practice standards reported that more than one type of agency was responsible for their establishment.
+Sixty-seven percent included SAMHSA and/or the Center for Substance Abuse Prevention in their list of agencies.